jjvanzon/Circular-Language-Spec/spec/basic-diagram-elements.md

 #### Command Reference Connection

-When two command symbols would be connected by a solid line, it might mean that they would represent the same command object.
+When two command symbols might be connected by a solid line, it might mean that they might represent the same command object.

 ![](images/Basic%20Diagram%20Elements.022.png)

-The object line might point out which command object the other command symbol would represent.
+The object line might point out which command object the other command symbol might represent.
 A square connected with an object line might depict a *command reference:* a reference to a command definition.
 A diamond might also get an object line, that may point to another location, where the actual executable object may reside.

 #### Command Definition Connection

 Command symbols might be connected by a dashed line.
-This may be used to indicate that both commands would have the same class (or *definition*) which may mean that they would get the same behavior, but might not be the same individual object.
+This may be used to indicate that both commands might have the same class (or *definition*) which may mean that they might get the same behavior, but might not be the same individual object.

 ![](images/Basic%20Diagram%20Elements.023.png)

-This definition line might point out, what definition a command object would have.
-The diamond might be a replica of the definition, but it could be that it would be its own individual object: an individual execution of the command.
+This definition line might point out, what definition a command object might have.
+The diamond might be a replica of the definition, but it could be that it might be its own individual object: an individual execution of the command.
 It is not limited to diamonds and squares this way.
 Dashed lines might be used to connect any two command symbols to each other, to indicate mutuality of definition.

 #### Command Interface Connection

 Two commands could have the same interface, which might mean that a command has parameters similar to the other command.
-Command symbols that would have the same interface might be connected using dotted lines:
+Command symbols that might have the same interface might be connected using dotted lines:

 ![](images/Basic%20Diagram%20Elements.024.png)